vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-payment-app.md

 }
 ```

 > ⚠️ If the `transactionValidation.vtex` event is not triggered, the order confirmation email will not be sent to the user.
+We recommend that you create a retry flow to act in cases where this event is not triggered or the order confirmation email is not sent.

 ### Injecting external scripts